 Agile release planning refers to the scope- and timeline-setting for an iterative or incremental product development project.
 It is used in agile or hybrid projects where a mid- to long-term planning of the product or system development or integration is required.

 Agile release planning is often seen as the process of creating the big picture that links the product vision and roadmap to the release schedule and the release to iterations which in turn use an iteration plan that defines features and tasks on a more granular level.

-The term is mentioned in the PMI’s Project Management Body of Knowledge as a technique under the ‘Develop Schedule’ process (PMBOK, 6th ed, ch.
-220.127.116.11).
+The term is mentioned in the PMI’s Project Management Body of Knowledge as a technique under the ‘Develop Schedule’ process (PMBOK®, 6th ed, ch.
+126.96.36.199).
 Although the PMBOK tends to focus on the more predictive and traditional project management approaches, this technique is introduced in PMI’s framework to consider iteration-based agile projects.

 The term ‘iteration-based agile’ is defined in PMI’s Agile Practice Guide (ch.
-5.2.6).
+5.2.6; available on the PMI website).
 It involves initial (rough) planning of iterations, which are portions of a release.
 When more information is known that allows for a more precise projection, agile teams replan their iterations to take this refinement into account.
 This may also require adjustments to the release plan.

 How Is Agile Release Planning Used in Practice?

 Agile release planning can serve a number of purposes, depending on the project approach and organizational requirements

 In agile approaches and projects that use releases and iterations, release planning is a technique to implement the product road map which is derived from the product vision.
 The product roadmap contains the high-level requirements broken up into releases.

 The release plan sets out the number of iterations within a release.
 At a more granular level, the iteration plan defines the features that are to be developed within a release.